coleifer/peewee/docs/peewee/database.rst

 .. code-block:: python

    with db.connection_context():
-       # Connection is open; no implicit transaction.
+       # Connection is open, no implicit transaction.
        results = User.select()

 ``connection_context()`` can also decorate a function: